 Since 2009 UK governments have sought to provide a framework in which electric vehicles, or 'ultra-low emission vehicles' (ULEVs) can grow.
-The decarbonisation of both private cars and goods and passenger carrying vehicles is seen as critical to helping the UK achieve its climate change obligations and to improving air quality, particularly in cities such as London
+The decarbonisation of both private cars and goods and passenger carrying vehicles is seen as critical to helping the UK achieve its climate change obligations and to improving air quality, particularly in cities such as London.

-The measures in the Act are intended to help deliver the aim in the Conservative Manifesto 2017 "Our ambition is for Britain to lead the world in electric vehicle technology and use," says the manifesto.
-"We want almost every car and van to be zero-emission by 2050 - and will invest £600 million by 2020 to help achieve it."
+The measures in the Act are intended to help deliver the aim in the Conservative Manifesto 2017 stating "Our ambition is for Britain to lead the world in electric vehicle technology and use".
+It further states "We want almost every car and van to be zero-emission by 2050 - and will invest £600 million to help achieve it".
+This was subsequently amended as the sale of petrol and diesel vehicles will end by 2030 and hybrid vehicles by 2035.

 Taken together, the powers would allow Government to regulate if necessary in the coming years, to improve the consumer experience of electric vehicle charging infrastructure, to ensure provision at key strategic locations like Motorway Service Areas (MSAs), and to require that charge points have 'smart' capability.

 In contrast, the cost and complexities brought about by the Act cannot be ignored.
 The need to redesign our highway infrastructure to enable automated and electric vehicles to operate freely, the lack of electric charging facilities, and how automated and manual vehicles will interact with each other are all dilemmas which need to be worked through.
+In November 2020 the UK government announced funding of "£1.9 billion in charging infrastructure and consumer incentives".
+However recent press reports indicate that whilst vehicle orders have dramatically increased, the installation of charging points has not kept pace.
+Zap Map recorded 24,513 registration of Battery Electric Vehicles in May 2023 alone but only 1,628 new charging devices were installed.